 2024 PDC25 Impact Footprint at Epoch 2 |

 The orbit for the updated Epoch 2 trajectory of 2024 PDC25 has been loaded into JPL’s HORIZONS system, and can be accessed via the name “2024 PDC25a” or “PDC25a”.
 HORIZONS can be accessed with this object preloaded via this web-interface here.
+The new trajectory has also been loaded into the JPL/Aerospace Corp.
+NEO Deflection App.

 The updated trajectory of 2024 PDC25 in SPK format is available here.
 The SPK file is consistent with and contains additional DE441 planetary ephemeris information over the time-span 1998-Jan-01 through impact on 2041-Apr-24, permitting retrieval of object state vectors at any arbitrary instant within that timespan.